Turn any raw loop into a dancefloor weapon in seconds

 Stop fighting complex menus and start shaping your signature sound.

-Installation is simple: place the plugin file into your system's standard VST/AU directory, rescan your DAW, and let the chaos begin.
+Installation is simple: place the plugin file into your system's standard VST directory, rescan your DAW, and let the chaos begin.